Monogatari/Documentation/building-blocks/characters.md

 });
 ```

-If you want to learn more about the different dialog modes, check the Dialog action and the Text Box component.
+If you want to learn more about the different dialog modes, check the [Dialog action](../script-actions/dialogs.md) and the [Text Box component](../components/text-box.md).

-{% page-ref page="../script-actions/dialogs.md" %}

-{% endpage-ref %}

-{% page-ref page="../components/text-box.md" %}

 ## Typewrite Animation